UCF returns to form in blowout home win over No. 23 Texas Tech

 Dawkins expressed frustration after UCF attempted a season-high 38 3-pointers in the loss to WVU.
 The Knights did better with their ball movement, setting up the offense and pounding the basketball inside vs. Texas Tech.

-“This game was very important for us,” said Dawkins.
+“This game was very important for us,” Dawkins said.
 “We wanted to return to being who we’ve been most of the season.
 You have to have an identity, which had been our identity most of the season, and we lost it.
 We lost who we were.
 We became too much of a perimeter-oriented team, too much of a jump-shooting team.
 That’s not who we are.”

 UCF shot 47% from the field, including 6 of 12 on 3-pointers, but the Knights’ ability to get to the basket in transition played havoc with Texas Tech.
-Red Raiders big men Warren Washington and Robert Jennings were in foul trouble in the first half, with the 6-foot-7 Jennings fouling out with 4:06 left after scoring 5 points and totaling 4 rebounds.
+Red Raiders big men Warren Washington and Robert Jennings were in foul trouble in the first half, with the 6-foot-7 Jennings fouling out with 4:06 left after scoring five points and totaling four rebounds.

 Guard Darrion Williams led all Texas Tech scorers with 19 points, followed by Kerwin Walton’s 18.